 7 so that,

 The words “so that” indicate the consequence of verse 6.
-Instead of discipling the individual further after he repented, forgive, and comfort him.
+Instead of disciplining the individual further after he repented, we are to forgive and comfort him.
 The objective of church discipline is the restoration of a believer who repents.

 on the contrary, you ought rather to forgive and comfort him,

 The word for “forgive” here carries the idea to give freely.
 The root of the word is grace.
 The idea then is to forgive because of a gracious attitude.
 That is how God forgave us–by grace.

 Forgiveness here is more than an emotion or feeling.
 It requires acting to restore the offender so that he is not overwhelmed with grief.

 The church should not only forgive the sin of the man who challenged Paul’s authority but also comfort him.
 If the discipline was “sufficient,” then forgiveness is necessary.
 Forgiveness means that the church will not punish him further.
 Forgiveness was not enough for this man; he needed “comfort.”
 He required their support and encouragement (Ga 6:1).